mortzdk/Websocket/README.md

 # Future implementations

-In the future server should be able to communicate with browsers, eventhough the browser is just trying to contact the server using a normal HTTP Request.
-The idea is to implement some kind of COMET server, such that the server is usefull for old browsers as well.
+In the future, the server should be able to communicate with browsers, eventhough the browser is just trying to contact the server using a normal HTTP Request.
+The idea is to implement some kind of COMET server, such that the server is useful for old browsers as well.

 Furthermore I will upload a small javascript library that should work crossbrowser, and that should try to determine which technologies the browser